-Other good to know items about how to have the absolutely best vacation possible in Iceland:
+Other good-to-know items about how to have the absolute best vacation possible in Iceland:

 1) One of the best ways to experience Iceland is to take a tour with Get Your Guide:

 2) Iceland is one of the safest places in the world, if not the safest.
-As a solo female traveller, I never once felt uncomfortable or worried.
-People of colour should also be able to feel safe there – give this Reddit thread a read for more insight .
+As a solo female traveler, I never once felt uncomfortable or worried.
+People of color should also be able to feel safe there – give this Reddit thread a read for more insight.

-3) If you like travelling through Europe, give some of my other posts a read:
+3) If you like traveling through Europe, give some of my other posts a read: